azoom-taiga-sato/approved-build-sandbox/README.md

     ```

-3. Push your commits into a remote repository
+3. Coder) Push your commits into a remote repository

-4. Make a PR and ask a reviewer for their review/approval
+4. Coder) Make a PR and ask a reviewer for their review/approval

-5. * Reviewer) Approve the PR (*NOT merge it into the main branch at this point)
+5. *Reviewer) Approve the PR (*NOT merge it into the main branch at this point)

-6. Update the version and create a new tag IN YOUR WORKING BRANCH and push again
+6. Coder) Update the version and create a new tag IN YOUR WORKING BRANCH and push again
     ```bash
     $ yarn version
     👇